Experience one of the most scenic fly-drive itineraries in the world!

 Convertible car hire options are available on this itinerary, early booking is advisable.
 Please call Bon Voyage for further details.

-To order your map on the California Central Coast click here
+To order your California Coast map click here.

 San Francisco is full of iconic images such as cable cars climbing halfway to the stars, the scarlet slash of the Golden Gate Bridge, the dragon-adorned gateway to Chinatown and the sombre, island-sited Alcatraz, once a formidable prison, now a tourist attraction.